temujindang/website-1/README.md

 date: 2020-02-03T23:00:00
 tags: ['post', 'announcements']
 author: ["first-last", "first-last", "first-last"]
-description: A description that is used in snippets
+description: A description that is used in snippets.
 ---
 ```

-FIXME👇
 ~~The authors field can hold more than one author and is the name of the `json`
 file for the specific author in [`_data/team`](_data/team).~~

-Make sure to add a `<!--more-->` break so that the whole post doesn't show on the blog posts page and only shows a snippet instead.
+Make sure to add a `description` to your post for the main pages as well as social
+media cards.

 ### Team members